 More Questions?
 Get Legal Help With Your Guardianship Case

-Gathering and maintaining documents is a critical part of the guardianship process.
+Gathering and maintaining your guardianship documents is a critical part of the process.
 However, if you're going through the process alone, you could just end up submerged with records and unsure of what to do with them.
-That's where contacting an experienced family law attorney can make your life easier as he or she will know which records will be needed to be granted the guardianship and to maintain compliance with the court's requirements during the guardianship.
+An experienced family law attorney can make your life easier by helping you navigate through the paperwork and handle the filing deadlines.